guildai/guildai/guild/tests/uat/stage-and-run-queue.md

 Stage runs:

     >>> run("guild run noisy.py x=4 --stage -y", ignore="Refreshing")
-    noisy.py is staged as ...
+    noisy.py staged as ...
-    To run the operation, use 'guild run --start ...'
+    To start the operation, use 'guild run --start ...'
     <exit 0>

     >>> run("guild run noisy.py x=5 --stage --label 'x is 5' -y")
-    noisy.py is staged as ...
+    noisy.py staged as ...
-    To run the operation, use 'guild run --start ...'
+    To start the operation, use 'guild run --start ...'
     <exit 0>

     >>> run("guild run noisy.py x=6 --stage -y")
-    noisy.py is staged as ...
+    noisy.py staged as ...
-    To run the operation, use 'guild run --start ...'
+    To start the operation, use 'guild run --start ...'
     <exit 0>

 Restage the third run to change the order, flag, and label: